Yaulendil/tengwar-rs/README.md

 ## Features

 [Cargo Features](https://doc.rust-lang.org/cargo/reference/features.html#command-line-feature-options) allow very powerful changes to the behavior of a program to be baked in at compile-time.

+### `csur`

+The ConScript Unicode Registry defines a block of codepoints for the Tengwar, and these are the codepoints used by this program.
+However, the Tengwar are in the (very slow) process of being added to the official Unicode standard, in the [Supplemental Multilingual Plane](https://www.unicode.org/roadmaps/smp/).
+At that time, this program will switch to using those codepoints instead.

+The `csur` feature does not *currently* do anything, but when the Tengwar are finally encoded, it will cause this program to continue using the CSUR block.
+The feature is provided now, ahead of time, so that anyone who wants to may specify the feature in an update system — or, if using this program as a library, in their `Cargo.toml`.
+This essentially allows you to opt out of the eventual switch.

 ### `dots-standard`